ZPDu/Redesigning-Multi-Scale-Neural-Network-for-Crowd-Counting/README.md

 # Redesigning Multi-Scale Neural Network for Crowd Counting

-This is the official implementation of 'Redesigning Multi-Scale Neural Network for Crowd Counting'. [[arXiv](https://arxiv.org/abs/2208.02894)]
+This is the official implementation of 'Redesigning Multi-Scale Neural Network for Crowd Counting'.
+(IEEE Transactions on Image Processing) [[arXiv](https://arxiv.org/abs/2208.02894)]

 ![overview](./exp/overview.png)